pwoehrer/conky-draw/README.rst

 Right now you can define bar and ring graphs, and static lines and rings.
 Plans for the future:

-* Draw text elements (on arbitrary positions/areas, not like traditional conkyrc).
 * More basic elements: filled circles, rectangles, ...
 * Other more complex visual elements (example: clocks)